 May be harmful if swallowed.
 Causes serious eye irritation.
 May cause an allergic skin reaction.

 Avoid breathing dust/fume/gas/mist/vapours/spray.
 Wear protective gloves and eye/face protection.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
+Call a POISON CENTER/doctor if you feel unwell.
 Wash contaminated clothing before reuse.
 Dispose of contents/container in accordance with local/regional/national/international regulations.